UKHomeOffice/passport-template-mixins/README.md

 - `type`: The value of the HTML input `type` attribute.
 - `required`: Value applied to `aria-required` HTML attribute.
 - `hint`: This adds context to the label, which it is a part of, for input text, radio groups and textarea.
 It is used within the input by aria-describedby for screen readers.
+- `hintClassName`: A string or array of string class names for the hint,
 - `maxlength`: Applicable to text-based fields and mapped to the `maxlength` HTML attribute.
 - `options`: Applicable to HTML `select` and `radio` controls and used to generate the items of either HTML element.
 - `selected`: Applicable to `select`, `checkbox`, and `radio` controls.
 Will render the selected HTML option/element selected or checked.